Household Hazardous Waste

 Common Items We are Asked About:

 Alkaline batteries (regular household batteries) can be brought to the Household Hazardous Collections for recycling.
 Alkaline batteries do not contain mercury but can be recycled through the collections.
-Alkaline batteries can also be brought to the 2nd floor of City Hall for recycling.
+Alkaline batteries can also be brought to the Recycling Center (in the electronics container) or the 2nd floor of City Hall for recycling.
 For other options in battery recycling, click here

 Most fluorescent bulbs also contain mercury and should be disposed of properly.
 Compact fluorescent bulbs can be brought to Home Depot or Lowes for recycling.
-City Hall also accepts them in a box on the 2nd floor.
-Long fluorescent tubes from residences should be brought to a HHW Collection Day for safe disposal.
+The Middletown Recycling Center and Russell Library also accept them.
+Long fluorescent tubes from residences can also be brought to the Recycling Center or to a HHW Collection Day for safe disposal.

 Starting 2013, latex and oil based paint can be brought to the Household Hazardous Waste Collection day.
 Unopened cans of latex paint can be donated to non profit organizations, such as Oddfellows Playhouse or Habitat for Humanity.
 Check with the local organization for acceptance and drop off instructions.